nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/wifi/README.hostap_hwsim.md

     packages are installed at `/usr/local`, so you should deploy the `hostap-test` package there too.
-*   Logs are stored to the Tast results directory (`/tmp/tast/results/latest/tests/network.HostapHwsim.*/`).
+*   Logs are stored to the Tast results directory (`/tmp/tast/results/latest/tests/wifi.HostapHwsim.*/`).
 These include kernel logs and logs for one or more `hostapd` or `wpa_supplicant` instance, as well as packet captures.
-*   You can pass arbitrary arguments to the `network.HostapHwsim.full` variant via the `-var=network.HostapHwsim.runArgs='...'` parameter, to run specific tests, or to add extra debugging information. e.g., the `-T` parameter captures kernel tracing information via `trace-cmd`.
+*   You can pass arbitrary arguments to the `wifi.HostapHwsim.full` variant via the `-var=wifi.HostapHwsim.runArgs='...'` parameter, to run specific tests, or to add extra debugging information. e.g., the `-T` parameter captures kernel tracing information via `trace-cmd`.
 See the `--help` descriptions for more info: